Instructional Programs

 Please tell me the following when you register:

-- Name(s) of attendees Email and cell numbers
+- Email and cell numbers

 - Type of canoe (tandem or solo, make and model is helpful)